SebastienPavot/Kaggle-NYC-Taxi-Trip-Duration/README.md

 ![image](https://user-images.githubusercontent.com/55701302/100015518-64aa4b80-2dd8-11eb-9e56-d8d945a25f54.png)

-*Example of features engineering we proceed by creating neighborhoods of New York city using Kmeans algorithms*
+*Example of features engineering we proceeded by creating neighborhoods of New York city using Kmeans algorithms*